ibm-cloud-docs/activity-tracker/alerts.md

 ### Step 3.
 Configure an alert
 {: #alerts_step3}

-Choose one of the following options to attach an alert to a view:
+Choose one of the following options to attach an alert to a view.

+You cannot attach an alert to the **EVERYTHING** view.
+{: note}

 #### Option 1.
 Configure an alert by using a preset
 {: #alerts_step3_preset}

-Complete the following steps to attach a preset to a view:
+Complete the following steps to attach a preset to a view.

+A preset is defined by a service administrator.
+{: note}

 1. In the web UI, click the **Views** icon ![Views icon](images/views.png "Views icon").
 2. Click the view name to which you want to attach an alert.
 Then, select **Attach an alert**.
-3. Enable or disable the ability of a user to [mute an alert](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-monitor_events#mon_alerts_mute).
-By default, it is enabled.
-This step only applies if you are configuring an email notification channel.
 4. Choose a preset to reuse an alert definition.
-5. Click **Save alert**.
+5. Click **Save Alert**.

 #### Option 2.
 Configure a view-specific alert
 {: #alerts_step3_view}